-If you get a baby wallaroo, you'll need to bottle feed with formula every few hours until they can eat on their own.
-While this does take time and effort, it's also a great way to bond with your new pet.
+If you get a baby wallaroo, you'll need to bottle feed it with a specialized formula (Wombaroo, Biolac, or Di-Vetelact).
+They will need to feed every few hours until they can eat on their own (8 months old).
+While this does take time and effort, it is a great way to bond with your new pet.

 Common Health Problems

-Wallaroos are subject to many of the same diseases experienced by other medium-sized mammals—viral and bacterial infections, injuries, and cancers to name a few.
-To protect your pet's health it's important to make a connection with a local exotic vet and bring your wallaroo for a visit as early as possible.
-Vaccines can help prevent illness, and regular vet visits can catch any new problems as early as possible.
+Wallaroos are subject to many of the same diseases experienced by other medium-sized mammals, including viral and bacterial infections, injuries, and cancers.
+Vaccines can help prevent illness, and regular vet visits may help find health issues in their early stages.

 Purchasing Your Pet Wallaroo

-There are only a few breeders in the United States and even fewer in the UK that raise wallaroos.
-You will need to research and visit a breeder to find your pet.
-Once you arrive, be sure to spend some time with your potential pet.
+There are only a few breeders in the United States that raise wallaroos.
+Visit a breeder to find your pet.
+Spend some time with your potential pet before you bring it home.
 Look for animals that are active, bright-eyed, and curious.
-Be sure the wallaroo you're considering is not afraid of humans, and check to be sure its coat is shiny and its weight is appropriate for its size.
-In general, it's ideal to adopt a wallaroo when it's as young as possible to increase the likelihood that it will bond well with you and your family.
+Its coat should be shiny.
+Be sure the wallaroo you're considering is not afraid of humans.
+Adopt a wallaroo when it's as young as possible to increase the likelihood that it will bond well with you and your family.

 Similar Pets to the Wallaroo